teserakt-io/c2/README.md

 # GCP registry

-CI will auto build docker images for all branch.
+CI will automatically build Docker images for all branches.
 To be able to pull them, you must first login to the GCP registry.
-For this you first need to configure docker to be able to authenticate on GCP:
+For this you first need to configure Docker to be able to authenticate on GCP:

 ```
 # Make sure your current active config points to teserakt-dev project
 gcloud auth configure-docker